-If you’re looking for another way to add more seafood in your diet you definitely should try making this shrimp salad recipe.
+If you're looking for another way to add more seafood to your diet you definitely should try making this shrimp salad recipe.
 It will keep in the refrigerator for a day or two if you want to serve it as a sandwich one day, and a salad the next.

 - 1 pound raw shrimp

 - 1/2 cup mayonnaise

 - 2 tablespoons fresh lemon juice

 - 1/2 cup scallions diced